salmanub/pb/src/pages/en/expert-witness-reports/insurance-claims.md

 # hero object for the new template's header
 hero:
   title: "Expert Reports for Insurance Claims"
-  strong: "The Technical Defense a Policyholder Needs"
+  strong: "Defending Your Interests Against the Insurer"
   description: "If you feel at a disadvantage against your insurance company, our party-appointed expert report is the tool that levels the playing field.
-As certified experts, we provide the necessary technical evidence for you to receive the compensation you are entitled to."
+As certified FMR (Fire and Miscellaneous Risks) experts, we provide the necessary technical evidence for you to receive the settlement you are entitled to."

 # parentService object for the breadcrumb and sidebar link
 parentService: